Introduction To FOB Destination

 The point of FOB destination shipping is to transfer the title of the goods to the buyer from a seller as soon as goods have arrived at the buyer’s location.

-In accounting, only when goods have arrived at the shipping destination, they should be reported and as a sale and an increase in accounts receivable by the seller and as a purchase and inventory by the buyer.
+In accounting, only when goods have arrived at the shipping destination should they be reported as a sale and an increase in accounts receivable by the seller and as a purchase and inventory by the buyer.

 When a sale is made, a company must record sales for the merchandiser and manufacturer.
 The term FOB destination shipping tells that the sale will officially occur when it arrives at the buyer’s receiving dock.